One-sparse dictionary-based LRA#

 def MC_ALS_Aestimation(Y, D, B, nonnegative=True):

-# Ensure the dictionary has normalized columns
+# Should ensure the dictionary has normalized columns

 if nonnegative: